Itish2003/Cortex_Mentor/docs/architecture.md

 - **AI Agent Fleet**:
     - **Level 1 (Comprehension)**: Processes raw events and stores insights in the private user model.
     - **Level 2 (Synthesis)**: Combines insights from both the private user model and the public MCP knowledge base to provide expert advice.
+    - **Level 3 (Engagement)**: An `AudioDeliveryProcessor` that uses Gemini TTS to convert synthesized insights into audio and delivers them in real-time.
     - **Corpus Curator**: A background agent responsible for populating and maintaining the public MCP knowledge base.
 - **Observers**: A collection of local tools that monitor file changes, Git hooks, and IDE events.
+- **Real-time Communication**: WebSockets for client-server communication and Redis Pub/Sub as a message bus between background workers and the FastAPI server.
+- **AI Services**: Integration with Google Gemini models, including Gemini TTS for advanced audio synthesis.

 The following diagram illustrates the Hybrid Knowledge Model architecture:

 ```mermaid